 Our financing business currently focuses on credit financing of used automobile dealers.
 Funds for this business are provided by our issuance of asset-backed securities collateralized by that credit financing and by peer-to-peer platforms.
 Many elements of our financing business are relatively unproven, and the internet finance market in China is relatively new, rapidly developing and subject to significant challenges.
 Although we intend to devote significant resources to expanding our financing business and to develop and offer more innovative products to our clients, we have limited experience with this business model and cannot assure you of its future success.
 If we fail to address the needs of financing customers, adapt to rapidly evolving market trends or continue to offer innovative products and services, there may not be significant market demand for our financing products and services.
-In addition, our financing business will continue to encounter risks and difficulties that early stage businesses frequently experience, including the potential failure to cost-effectively expand the size of our customer base, maintain our competitive advantages and anticipate and adapt to changing conditions in China's internet financing industry resulting from mergers and acquisitions involving our competitors or other significant changes in economic conditions, competitive landscape and market dynamics.
+In addition, our financing business will continue to encounter risks and difficulties that early stage businesses frequently experience, including the potential failure to cost-effectively expand the size of our customer base, maintain adequate management of risks and expenses, implement our customer development strategies and adapt and modify them as needed, develop and maintain our competitive advantages and anticipate and adapt to changing conditions in China's internet financing industry resulting from mergers and acquisitions involving our competitors or other significant changes in economic conditions, competitive landscape and market dynamics.
 We have not yet proven the essential elements of profitable operations in our financing business.